Elevator Buildings • Fordham, Bronx

 Fordham sits in the central Bronx with dense mid-rise and high-rise stock—57% of tracked buildings are mid-rise, 25% high-rise—creating a compact urban footprint.
 You'll find yourself surrounded by trees: an average of 68 within a 200-meter radius and canopy density of 8.5/10, which softens the streetscape considerably.
 Parks are accessible—Vidalia Park, West Farms Rapids, West Farms Soldiers Cemetery, River Garden, and Daly Ave Garden average just 120 meters away.
 Three subway lines (2, 5 on Bronx Park East and E 180 St; 2, 5 again at West Farms Sq-E Tremont Av) run through, making transit practical.
 But you should know: the neighborhood registers 2,283 noise complaints and 1,606 crimes over 12 months, with crime trending upward at +179.8%.

-Fordham scores 6.6/10 overall on DwellCheck's livability index, ranking #4 of 10 in Bronx.
+Fordham scores 6.6/10 overall on DwellCheck's livability index, ranking #5 of 23 in Bronx.
 Rent prices in Fordham vary widely; check specific listings for current market rates.
 Fordham has 3 subway stations within walking distance: Bronx Park East, E 180 St, West Farms Sq-E Tremont Av.

 Frequently Asked Questions

-How is transit from Fordham?
+How do I get around from Fordham?

 Elevator Buildings in other Bronx neighborhoods